tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 This shield also acts as a +1 throwing weapon that returns to you after the attack (champion: +2; epic: +3).

 **Quirk:** Eager to discuss your opinions.

 ---

+#### Dragonbreath

+_Recharge 6+:_ This dragon’shead shield allows you make a breath weapon attack as though you were a dragonic.
+If you are a dragonic, you an make a breath weapon attack without expending a use, though you don’t gain the benefit of any feats you spent to improve your breath weapon.

+**Quirk:** Likes to blow smoke rings.

+---